lucatume/wp-browser/docs/tutorials/local-flywheel-setup.md

 ## Setting up wp-browser with Local by Flywheel to test a plugin

+**Note**: the original version of this guide used, on Mac, the version of Local by Flywheel based on VirtualBox and Docker containers.
+That version has been replaced by a new one that will not use any virtualization layer.
+The UI is almost the same but, for back-compatibility purposes, I've not removed the references to the previous version; I have, instead, pointed out where the set up values and procedures might differ due to the changes.

 ## Requirements

 * A Mac or Windows machine